-Santa Clara County has a rich agricultural heritage and was once known as the “Valley of Heart’s Delight,” as testament to the highly productive farmland.
+Santa Clara County has a rich agricultural heritage and was once known as the “Valley of Heart’s Delight,” as testament to its highly productive farmland.
 Still today, local growers and ranches produce fruits, vegetables, and livestock products, as well as nursery crops, wine grapes, seed crops, forage crops, and timber.
 The total value of agriculture in Santa Clara County is close to half a billion dollars and provides almost 5,000 farming-related jobs (Scheer 2014).

-Santa Clara County is the fastest-growing county in the region and this places pressure on the region’s agricultural lands.
+Santa Clara County is one of the fastest-growing counties in the region and this places pressure on the region’s agricultural lands.
 Over the last 20 years, farmland in the county has declined by 45% and fertile lands remain at risk for urban development (California Farmland Conservancy website 2014).
 Of the remaining 27,000 acres of farmland, roughly half is considered at risk of development over the next 30 years (Greenbelt Alliance 2012).

 The Authority conserves farms, ranches, and other working landscapes to sustain the economic and environmental viability of local agriculture.